Skip to content

 Worried pet owner in a veterinary emergency room holding a small injured dog

 Accident-only pet insurance covers injuries from unexpected events — broken bones, lacerations, foreign body ingestion, and bite wounds — at roughly $10–$20/month.
 Accident & Illness (A&I) plans add disease coverage — cancer, diabetes, infections, chronic conditions — at $30–$65/month.
-The North American Pet Health Insurance Association (NAPHIA) reports that 82% of policyholders choose Accident & Illness, and the American Veterinary Medical Association (AVMA) recommends the broadest coverage your budget allows.
+The North American Pet Health Insurance Association (NAPHIA) reports that 82% of policyholders choose Accident & Illness.
+No, the AVMA does not recommend the broadest pet insurance coverage a budget allows.
+AVMA endorses pet health insurance generally and encourages pet owners to explore financing options like insurance alongside savings or preventive care, but no AVMA source specifies choosing the "broadest" coverage (AVMA).

 What Does Accident-Only Pet Insurance Cover?